delelaniyan/Poem-first-class-activity/README.md

 Honestly
 I think the reason why
-Is because I'm capable of being great
+Is because I'm capable of being exstravagent
 And others would rather I stay
 Normal
 Average